 - switch off all vape devices and before packing them in their appropriate vape carrying cases;

-- consider packing your e-liquids in Ziploc bags as they can leak due to change in air pressure as the plane ascends;
+- to take e-liquid on a plane consider packing it/them in Ziploc bags* as they can leak due to change in air pressure as the plane ascends;

 - do not attempt to charge the e-cigarettes on an airplane.